Network · Ports

 RDP

-Open Ports and Canadian Security Compliance
+Open ports and Canadian security compliance

 Unnecessary public exposure is one of the simplest ways systems become easier to target.
-For Canadian organizations, reducing that exposure supports good security hygiene and aligns with the broader expectation to use appropriate technical safeguards.
+For Canadian organizations, reducing that exposure supports good security hygiene and the broader expectation to use appropriate technical safeguards.

-Check NAT and Forwarding
+Check NAT and forwarding

 What is an open port?